-In order to reduce the impact of the economy on the environment, it is also 90 important to deal with the negative impacts of globalisation.
-While we recognise 91 some of its benefits, it has both social and environmental consequences and 92 favours major companies over small business.
-We support, where feasible, 93 relocalising the economy, starting with the production of essential goods such 94 as food and medicine.
-The goal of economic policy should not be to boost exports 95 96 at all costs but rather to improve resilience and reduce imports, dependency on single actors, and environmental impacts.
-More transparent and shorter supply 97 chains that can be more easily surveyed for exploitatitve and destructive 98 99 practices should be encouraged.
-The introduction of not only carbon but also of 100 social border taxes could be one of the ways to encourage the relocalisation of 101 the economy.
+In order to reduce the impact of the economy on the environment, it is also important to deal with the negative impacts of globalisation.
+While we recognise some of its benefits, it has both social and environmental consequences and favours major companies over small business.
+We support, where feasible, relocalising (see Glossary 142) the economy, starting with the production of essential goods such as food and medicine.

+The goal of economic policy should not be to boost exports at all costs but rather to improve resilience and reduce imports, dependency on single actors, and environmental impacts.
+More transparent and shorter supply chains that can be more easily surveyed for exploitative and destructive practices should be encouraged.
+The introduction of not only carbon but also of social border taxes could be one of the ways to encourage the relocalisation of the economy.

-102 c.
+c.
 A sustainable economy